opwvhk/avro-conversions/CONTRIBUTING.md

     `gYear`, `gYearMonth`, `gDay`, `gMonth`, `gMonthDay` (because they don't have a standard representation in Avro), `NOTATION`, `QName` (because they're complex structures with two fields), and `ENTITIES`, `IDREFS`, `NMTOKENS` (because they're lists)
+* For all formats:
+  * Limitless integer numbers are coerced to Avro `long`, to maximise use of primitive types (in Avro, decimal types are logical types on a byte array).
+  * Formats with a time component are tricky: Avro does not support a timezone in the data itself.
+Therefore, times are stored in UTC.
+Also, times are parsed with optional timezone, defaulting to UTC during parsing.

 Code Layout